Drew Waters Preview, Player Props: Royals vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have a 4.23 team ERA that ranks 15th across all MLB pitching staffs.
+- The Cubs have a 4.23 team ERA that ranks 16th across all league pitching staffs.

-- Cubs pitchers combine to allow 136 home runs (1.1 per game), the eighth-fewest in baseball.
+- Cubs pitchers combine to surrender 136 home runs (1.1 per game), the seventh-fewest in baseball.

-- The lefty last pitched on Saturday against the Toronto Blue Jays, when he tossed five innings, allowing three earned runs while giving up six hits.
+- The righty last pitched on Wednesday against the Chicago White Sox, when he threw six innings, allowing three earned runs while giving up seven hits.

+- The 33-year-old has amassed an ERA of 4.19, with 5.9 strikeouts per nine innings, in 16 games this season.
+Opponents have a .253 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.